-This park will be on our FAVOURITES LIST forever, because HOLY.
-MOLY.
+This park will be on our FAVOURITES LIST forever, because it’s THAT GOOD.

-Nathan Shuster Park was re-opened in September 2014 after a million dollar upgrade by Tessier Récréo-Parc.
-It was definitely money well spent and the layout, design, and equipment are fantastic.
+Nathan Shuster Park was re-opened in September 2014 after a million dollar upgrade that updated the layout, design, and equipment.

 The highlights of the playground?
-The REAL zipline, the elevated rope obstacle course, and the treehouse climber.
+The zipline, the elevated rope obstacle course, and the treehouse climber.

-There are quite a few sections to the playground: There’s the toddler zone with play equipment from GameTime and includes a Log Crawl-Through, a ride-on, big and baby swings, mushrooms to hop across, and creative Vine Ladders.
-The only sand area has a toddler climber with stairs, steering wheel and slides; something that used to be a water fountain, and “fossils” buried in the sand (bring your sand shovels and brushes!).
+There are quite a few sections to the playground: There’s the toddler zone with play equipment from GameTime that includes a Log Crawl-Through, a ride-on, big and baby swings, mushrooms to hop across, and creative Vine Ladders.
+The only sand area has a toddler climber with stairs, steering wheel and slides; and “fossils” are buried in the sand (bring your sand shovels and brushes!).

 Grab the rope, jump on, and “WHEEEEEEEEEEEEEEEEEEEE!”

 There is a surprisingly big kickback when you get to the end of the line, so little kids might get a bit of a scare.
 You can even hear my “Arrrrrhhhhhhh!” in the video 😉